KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: Library

 \subsection{Functions}

-Currently we provide two functions, \eg kaffpa and node\_separator.
-The function kaffpa corresponds to the mulilevel partitioner KaFFPa and the function node\_separator used KaFFPa to compute a partition and from that a node separator is derived.
+Currently we provide functions for partitioning, node\_separators, node ordering, as well as process mapping.
+The function kaffpa corresponds to the mulilevel partitioner KaFFPa, kaffpa\_balance\_NE also balances the edges among the blocks and the function node\_separator used KaFFPa to compute a partition and from that a node separator is derived, process\_mapping runs process mapping algorithms, reduced\_nd and reduced\_nd\_fast are the node ordering functions.